-SEAL booklets are kept in each classroom [also see Staff Shared Area] with spare copies in the held by the head teacher.
+Resources are kept in each classroom or the curriculum resource cupboard [also see Staff Shared Area] with spare copies in the held by the Headteacher.
 All other resources are kept in the curriculum cupboard.
 Staff can take the resources they need and will return them when they have finished.